Reckless Driving in Virginia: A Comprehensive Legal Guide

 Typically, aggressive driving is punished as a Class 2 misdemeanor in Virginia, but when the driver is found to have been driving with the intent to injure another person, it is punished as a Class 1 misdemeanor.
 Aggressive driving convictions often carry 4 demerit points, staying on your license for 5 years.
 In addition to any other penalties assigned by the court, those found guilty of aggressive driving may be required to complete an aggressive driving program.

 One of the most common forms of modern day distracted driving is the use of a cell phone while behind the wheel.
 While many believe they can easily and safely multitask, Carnegie Mellon reports that texting while driving decreases the amount of brain function that is focusing on the road by up to 37%.
 As of January 1st, 2021 it became illegal in the state of Virginia to hold a “handheld personal communications device” while driving a motor vehicle.
-In addition to this new law, any driver who is convicted of reckless driving in Virginia and was found to be holding their phone at the time will receive a mandatory minimum fine of $250 in addition to any other penalties.
+In addition to this new law, any driver who is convicted of reckless driving in Virginia and was found to be holding their phone at the time will receive a mandatory minimum fine of $125 for first offence and $250 for the second offence in addition to any other penalties.

 Your phone call or text message can wait a few minutes.
 You can fix your hair when you stop your car.
 You don’t need to change the radio station while you are turning the corner at the red light.
 Your eyes need to be on the road – for your safety and for the safety of everyone else on the road.